GraphQL Query

-UI Bakery variables syntax cannot be used in the query body.
+UI Bakery variables' syntax cannot be used in the body of the query.

-By default, you don't even need to connect a data source to send the queries.
-Just type in the URL and send the request.
+By default, you don't even need to connect a GraphQL data source to send the queries.
+You simply need to specify the URL and send the request.

-Create a data source when you need to share the same URL or other settings between multiple GraphQL steps.
+Consider connecting your GraphQL data source when you need to share the same URL or other settings between multiple GraphQL Query steps.

 query GetUsers($limit: Int) {